dandavison/etc/variant_classification.md

 known deleterious mutation.

-### Segregation analysis
+### Segregation likelihood ratio `LR_seg`

 The following is based on Peterson et al. (1998).

-TODO: Would we need to make use of anything in Myriad's paper (D. Thompson et al. 2003)?
+TODO: Extend these notes to explain Myriad's pedigree segregation analysis paper (D. Thompson et al. 2003).

 The analysis depends on the study design (ascertainment of sequenced relatives).
-We first consider a design in which affected relatives are the only relatives to be sequenced (Peterson et al. 1998).
+We first consider a design in which affected relatives are the only relatives to be sequenced (`Y_rel=aff`; Peterson et al. 1998).
 The pedigree is known, and is implicit in the notation below.
 We consider the numerator and denominator of the LR separately:

 ##### Denominator: Segregation likelihood assuming VUS is non-causal